Agricultural Engineering is the area of engineering concerned with the design, construction and improvement of farming equipment and machinery.

 Agricultural engineers usually work full time, including occasional overtime.
 For example, they may work long hours to make progress on projects during periods of good weather.
 They are also often on call to manage problems that may arise on various projects.

 What Is a Typical Agricultural Engineer's Salary?

-In 2014, the median pay was calculated at $71,730 salary for Agricultural Engineers; the average hourly rate for those paid by that method and the freelance consultant, was $34.48.
+As of May 2020, agricultural engineers earned a median salary of $84,410.
 It is a highly skilled job, but salary can vary by state and by sector.
-This is the kind of role that graduates and experts may work in the private sector, public or charitable areas.
-Engineering jobs pay the most, with a typical salary of around $91,000.
-The lowest average mean is in academia and research - in the region of $51,000.
+This is the kind of role that graduates and experts may work in the private sector, public or charitable areas.*

 Agricultural Engineering Jobs & Job Description